-Must be completed before experimentation.
-May be required for projects involving Hazardous Chemicals, Materials or Devices or Potentially Hazardous Biological Agents; recommended for all projects.
+Must be completed before experimentation; recommended for all projects.
+May be required for projects involving Human Participants, Hazardous Chemicals, Materials or Devices or Potentially Hazardous Biological Agents.

-St rudent's Name(s) Ti tle of Project be completed by the Student Researcher(s) in collaboration with Designated Supervisor/Qualified cientist: (All questions must be answered; additional page(s) may be attached.)
-1. Identify and assess the risks and hazards involved in this project.
-2. a) List all hazardous chemicals, activities or devices to be used; b) identify and list all microorganisms to be used that are exempt from pre-approval (see Potentially Hazardous Biological Agent rules).
+To be completed by the Student Researcher(s) in collaboration with Designated Supervisor/Qualified Scientist: (All questions must be answered; additional page(s) may be attached.)

+- 1. Identify and assess the risks and hazards involved in this project. - 2. a) List all hazardous chemicals, activities or devices to be used; b) identify and list all microorganisms to be used that are exempt from pre-approval (see Potentially Hazardous Biological Agent rules).

 3. Describe the safety precautions and procedures that will be used to reduce the risks.

-4. Describe the disposal procedures that will be used (when applicable).
-5. List the source(s) of safety information.
-To be completed and signed by the Designated Supervisor (or Qualified Scientist, when applicable): agree with the risk assessment and safety precautions and procedures described above.
-I certify that I have reviewed the Research Plan/Project Summary and the International Rules, including the science fair ethics statement and will provide direct supervision. ī Designated Supervisor's Printed Name Signature Date of Review (mm/dd/yy) - Experience/Training as relates to the student's area of research - Position/Institution Phone or email contact information
+- 4. Describe the disposal procedures that will be used (when applicable). - 5.
+List the source(s) of safety information.

+To be completed and signed by the Designated Supervisor (or Qualified Scientist, when applicable):

+I agree with the risk assessment and safety precautions and procedures described above.
+I certify that I have reviewed the Research Plan/Project Summary and the International Rules, including the science fair ethics statement and will provide direct supervision.

+Designated Supervisor's Printed Name Signature

+Designated Supervisor's Printed Name Signature

+Date of Review (mm/dd/yy)

+Experience/Training as relates to the student's area of research

+Position/Institution Phone or email contact information